salmakh1/DPFL/readme.md

     <img src="CIFAR10_variance_complex_dist_.png" width="45%" />
 </p>

+The figures show that our method (DPFL) is situated in the right-bottom corner across all variants of budget constraints.
+This positioning signifies that, compared to other methods, our approach achieves superior average test accuracy and lower variance between local models.

 ## 2. Dependencies
 The code requires Python >= 3.6 and PyTorch >= 1.2.0.
 To install the other dependencies: